rpelisse/vm-truck-loader/src/site/markdown/cli.md

 * role, a field to describ the purpose of the VM, this value will end up in the VM annotation in vCenter
 * MAC, this field is not used by the tool, but, if requested to create a VM, it will update this entry with the MAC address of the created instance
 * ipAddress and VLAN are not used by the tool
-* resource pool name and datastore will be used when creating VM (action create) but ignored otherwise
+* resource pool name, datastore and folder will be used when creating VM (action create) but ignored otherwise
 * nbCpu, vRAM and diskSize are used during VM creation and VM edition

 One liner